How we set your rent and service charges

 No. Welsh Government provides rent control for ‘social rent’ properties through the Rent and Service Charge Standard.
 This standard runs to 2025 and permits rents to be increased by a maximum of September Consumer Prices Index (CPI) +1% (in aggregate) as long as a number of conditions are met.
 However, if CPI falls outside of the range 0% to 3%, Welsh Government ‘calls in’ the decision for that year.

-For 2024/25 rents, Welsh Government called in the decision and capped the maximum rent increase at +6.7% overall.
-You can read more about this here – https://www.gov.wales/package-support-promised-tenants-minister-sets-new-social-rent-cap-wales
+For 2025/26 rents, Welsh Government called in the decision and capped the maximum rent increase at +2.7% overall.
+You can read more about this here

 *CPI is published by the Office for National Statistics.
 It measures the average change from month to month in the prices of goods and services purchased by most households in the UK.
 The government uses the CPI as the basis for its inflation target and for uprating of state pensions and state benefits.

-Why have my service charges changed?
+Why hasn’t my service charge changed?

 We review and change service charges each financial year, which runs from April to March.
 The reviewed service charge will be a fair proportion of the costs likely to be incurred by us in providing the services for the forthcoming service charge year.

-For fixed service charges, any difference from the actual costs incurred by Coastal in providing the services and other items, compared to the fixed service charge paid by you will be paid or retained by us.
+For fixed service charges, any difference from the actual costs incurred by Beacon in providing the services and other items, compared to the fixed service charge paid by you will be paid or retained by us.

 Where we have spent less on providing the services than we have charged you, there will be a surplus on your Service Charge Statement.
 This is also known as an underspend.